iPlumb3r/KeQuarks/1_Semantic/Conceptionary/ReadMe.md

 Conceptionary
 ==
+More about <a href="https://github.com/iPlumb3r/BizApp-Spec-Methodo/tree/master/2_Deliverables/Conceptionary">What is a "Conceptionary" ?</a>

-A short description is provided hereafter.
+A short description of each Cocnept is provided hereafter.
-For a more complete description of each concept see its "ID Card"
+For a more complete description of each Concept see its "ID Card"

 Key Concepts
 -